-What Can India Tell Us About The Worth Of Abolishing High-Value Banknotes?
+What Can India Teach Us About Abolishing High-Value Currency?

 Markets

-What Can India Tell Us About The Worth Of Abolishing High-Value Banknotes?
+What Can India Teach Us About Abolishing High-Value Currency?

 Ever since Genghis Khan used tree bark as legal tender and backed it up by threatening anyone who didn't use it with death, governments have manipulated paper money to suit their purposes.